-Please bring your insurance card to ensure easy and accurate processing.
+Please bring your insurance card to your appointment to ensure easy and accurate processing.
 Additional dates will be added as they become available.

 Mt.
 Ascutney Hospital and Health Center